lrdiv/koa-geoip/README.md

 app.use(geolocate());

 app.use(route.get('/', function() {
+  if (this.request.geolocation) {
     this.body = {
-    lat_lng: this.request.query.geoipLatLng,
-    city_state: this.request.query.geoipCityState
-  };
+      city: this.request.geolocation.city,
+      state: this.request.geolocation.region,
+      country: this.request.geolocation.country,
+      latlng: this.request.geolocation.ll
+    }
+  } else {
+    this.body = {error: "Could not geolocate."};
+  }
 }));

 app.listen(3000);